List of Strawberry Shortcake video games

 Provided is a list of all Strawberry Shortcake games (excluding video titles playable only on gaming devices) released to date.

-The first game produced was Strawberry Shortcake: Musical Match-Ups which featured simplistic gameplay and graphics and sound that were crude by today's standards.
-This was followed by a film (Strawberry Shortcake's Housewarming Surprise) and a wide two decade gap before another game from the franchise was finally produced, for the PC.
+The first game produced was Strawberry Shortcake: Musical Match-Ups in 1983, which featured simplistic gameplay, graphics and sound that were crude by today's standards.
+No further games based on the franchise were produced until 20 years later, in 2003, when Strawberry Shortcake: Amazing Cookie Party was released for PC.